I have owned my own business almost all of my professional life. Therefore entrepreneurial thinking is second nature to me.

 In the past I specialized in creating eLearnings and webcasts.
 Today, my main focus is advising clients on their websites, implementing their changes and planning and performing live webinars.
 I also support my colleagues in their projects, adding my insights and honing my programming expertise at the same time.
 I am a good team player and like the challenge of finding a perfect solution for our clients.

+A lawyer by training, I joined infill as a part-time employee.
 Over time, my responsibilities – and workload – have increased.
-My interests lie in pushing the boundaries of technology, innovation, and digital media, so after a while, I decided to take on a full-time role with infill.
-From initially just wanting some extra cash as a student I serendipitously found a job – and a team – that fit me very well!
-I now work as a Project Manager and Account Manager, and have collected years of experience in managing and delivering projects for my clients.
+From initially just wanting some extra cash as a student –- I serendipitously found a job – and a team – that fit me very well!
+I now work as an Account Director and Project Manager, and have collected years of experience in managing and delivering projects for my clients.

 To make things better, to find new solutions, to give feelings and thoughts a visual voice by using my creativity has been part of my life since I was a little girl.
 I have always loved the creative process because it triggers myriads of endorphins in my body.
 It’s wonderful that I can lend this gift to my clients and make them happy, too.